 The Fuel Economy (ECO) mode can improve the vehicle's overall fuel economy during normal driving conditions.
-Each time the vehicle is started ECO mode is engaged and an amber light in the center stack of the instrument panel will be illuminated.
 To disable ECO mode, push the "ECO" switch in the center stack of the instrument panel and the amber light will go out indicating ECO mode is disabled.